-A few Wednesdays ago, sitting at our weekly dinner with Tim and his brother, Nate, I quizzed them about their favorite Christmas memories.
+A few weeks ago, sitting at our weekly dinner with my husband Tim and his brother Nate, I quizzed them about their favorite Christmas memories.
+I asked, “What were some of your favorite Christmas foods?”

-So I like asking them together about their childhood because, in the way that your best friend remembers things about that summer road trip that you forget, the two of them round out each other’s stories.
-“What were some of your favorite Christmas foods?”
+I like asking them together about their childhoods because, in the way that your best friend remembers things about that summer road trip that you forgot, the two of them round out each other’s stories.

-But before long they were telling me about the piles of cookies their mom made every year, from cathedral cookies (marshmallows peek out between layers of cookies, creating what looks like stained glass) to kolachkys (a favorite in my childhood, too) to what Tim referred to as “color cookies,” something I’d never heard of before.
+But before long, they were telling me about the piles of cookies their mom made every year, from melt-in-your-mouth snowflake cookies to kolachkys (a favorite in my childhood, as well) to what Tim referred to as “color cookies,” something I’d never heard of before.

 “You remember them, Nate, the ones that had food coloring in them?
 Red and blue and gold and green?”

-But, still, thinking about them now reminds them of their mom, a woman I like to hear about because I am sad to say I never got to meet.
+But, still, thinking about them now reminds them of their mom, a woman I like to hear about often – I am sad to say I never got to meet her.

-- 2 cups (250 g) all-purpose einkorn flour
+- 2 cups plus 1 tablespoon all-purpose einkorn flour, divided

-- 3 tablespoons (40 g) non-gmo cornstarch
+- 3 tablespoons cornstarch

 - 1/4 teaspoon sea salt

 - 3/4 cup (1 1/2 sticks) chilled, cubed butter